trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 Remote server: 'ceerws1113'
-Remote base dir: '/scratch/rabartl/TRILINOS_PUSH_SERVER'
+Remote base dir: '/scratch/rabartl/TRILINOS_PUSH_SERVER' Blocking or nonblocking: 'nonblocking'

 ***
 *** 1) Force push local branch 'develop' to 'intermediate-repo'
 ***

-Counting objects: 56, done.
-Delta compression using up to 32 threads.
-Compressing objects: 100% (55/55), done.
-Writing objects: 100% (56/56), 7.16 KiB | 0 bytes/s, done.
-Total 56 (delta 43), reused 0 (delta 0)
-remote: Resolving deltas: 100% (43/43), completed with 28 local objects.
-To git@github.com:bartlettroscoe/Trilinos.git
-   23879fb..dfa989f  develop -> develop
+Everything up-to-date

 ***
-*** 2) Hard reset the 'develop' branch in Trilinos repo on ceerws1113
+*** 2) Hard reset the 'develop' branch and merge in the 'develop' branch in Trilinos repo on ceerws1113
 ***

 Already on 'develop'
-HEAD is now at c761a11 MiniTensor, ROL: Fix error introduced by making some data members
+HEAD is now at f108897 Merge branch 'develop' of github.com:trilinos/Trilinos into develop From github.com:bartlettroscoe/Trilinos 6256478..9ffb24e  develop    -> intermediate-repo/develop
+Merge made by recursive.
+ ...

 ***
-*** 3) Doing non-blocking remote pull/tets/push on 'ceerws1113' (se log file checkin-test-remote.log)
+*** 3) Doing non-blocking remote test/push on 'ceerws1113' (see log file checkin-test-remote.log)
 ***

 You may now keep working on your local machine and wait for email notifications!  (final result will be printed when complete)
 ```

-To keep tabs on the remote pull/test/push progress, one can follow this up on `<local-machine>` with:
+To keep tabs on the `nonblocking` remote pull/test/push progress, one can follow this up on `<local-machine>` in that same terminal (or another terminal) with:

 ```
 tail -f checkin-test-remote.log
 ```

-Otherwise, if everything passes and the push happens (or if there are any failures), then emails will be sent to your email account (as set by git on `<remote-machine>`).
+Otherwise, if everything passes and the push happens (or if there are any failures), then emails will be sent to your email address (as set by your git config command on `<remote-machine>`).

 Once the remote `checkin-test-sems.sh` script completes, the final status is printed to the terminal on the local machine, like for example: